Gutmensch: In political rhetoric

 The political right use the term more often in order to discredit political opposites.
 By downgrading "left" ideals to "do-goodism", they emphasise the claim to argue in a realistic way and on a factual level while the Gutmensch are implied to have lost touch with reality, to have a weak reflecting capacity, an unrealistic and high claim or utopian ideas.
 Michael Klonovsky, for example, chief executive at German news magazine Focus, accused:

 The Gutmensch finds the fact outrageous that there is an unproductive lower class, a benefit-scrounging scum, that there is plebs.
 Therefore, he declares everyone of being bad who points it out to someone.
 If it is, on top of everything, an economic migrant, the popular accusation of racism and xenophobia is coming very likely into practice in the same way as the user of the term settles far from social inner cities.

 People who are offended in such a way see this as a rhetoric trick, which ridicules their striving for humanism, solidarity and social equity.
 Seeing the counterpart as Gutmensch took the discussion to a personal (argumentum ad hominem = "ad personam") and emotional level, in order to avoiding a discussion on a content level.

 The term is often used as an aggressive defense strategy against criticism on personal positions.
-Potential criticism on (factual or putative) racist, homophobic, anti-semitic (and increasing also anti-Islamic) or sexual violations taboos is debilitated by downgrading the person with those rhetoric strategies.
+Potential criticism on (factual or putative) racist, homophobic, antisemitic (and increasing also anti-Islamic) or sexual violations taboos is debilitated by downgrading the person with those rhetoric strategies.